New address: 24 Farnsworth Street, Boston, MA 02210-1409.

-Let's share in flower communion.
+Let's share in a flower ceremony.
 Each of you will come up in silence and choose a flower not made by your hands.
 Hold it with care.
 It is a gift someone else has made for you with love.

 Have participants silently line up to go up to the altar to find a flower.

 We use flowers to help us symbolize the love that is hidden deep inside us.